Does Medicare or Medicaid Cover Breast Reduction Surgery?

 How Much Does Breast Reduction Surgery Cost Without Insurance?

 The cost of breast reduction surgery depends on several factors, including geographical location, who performs the surgery and whether the procedure is performed for cosmetic or health reasons.
-According to the American Society of Plastic Surgeons, the average cost of a cosmetic breast reduction procedure in 2020 was $5,913.
+According to the American Society of Plastic Surgeons, the average cost of a cosmetic breast reduction procedure is $5,913.

 However, this figure doesn't include the costs of anesthesia, supplies or use of the hospital's facilities.
 Therefore, the true cost of breast reduction surgery will most likely be significantly higher.